 MATLAB

-MATLAB 2020a is installed on the cluster.
+MATLAB 2024a is installed on Firebird HPC cluster.
 You can run it with or without the graphical interface.

-If you wish to use the graphical version, you must connect to the cluster with ssh -Y hpc.lafayette.edu and have a working X server on your local system.
-In addition, you must enable X forwarding from the compute nodes by specifying the --x11 flag in your Slurm script.
-Here is a sample set of commands (which you likely should modify for your own needs):
+• In addition, you must enable X forwarding from the compute nodes by specifying the --x11 flag in your Slurm script.
+Here is a sample set of commands (which you should modify to meet your needs):

 srun -t 240 --mem=32gb --x11 --pty /bin/bash